Namujibril/alx-low_level_programming/README.md

-This is introduction to C programin language, ny ALX SE.
+This is a variable if_else and if_while